Weight classes

 • > 18 tonnes

-All vehicles and vehicle combinations with a gross vehicle weight of 7.5 tonnes or more are subject to toll.
-In principle, the gross vehicle weight that the owner specified when registering the vehicle is permanently stored in the on-board unit.
-If the gross vehicle weight changes due to a trailer being attached/detached, the gross vehicle weight must be adjusted on the OBU before starting a journey.
-This applies to all vehicles with a gross vehicle weight up to and including 18 tonnes.
-For weights greater than 18 tonnes, the number of axles must also be specified in addition to this (≤3 axles or ≥4 axles).
-For vehicles or vehicle combinations with a gross vehicle weight less than 18 tonnes, it is optional to enter the number of axles.
+TheTPMLM that was specified when the vehicle was registered is always permanently stored in the On-Board Unit.
+If the TPMLM changes due to a trailer being attached/detached, the TPMLM must be adjusted on the OBU before starting a journey.
+This applies to vehicles with a TPMLM up to and including 18 tonnes.
+Above 18 tonnes, the axles must also be specified (≤3 axles, 4 axles or ≥ 5 axles).

 Please note

-You must ensure that your vehicle's or vehicle combination's gross vehicle weight is set correctly according to the new weight declaration before starting your journey.
+You must ensure that the correct Technically Permissible Maximum Laden Mass (TPMLM) for your vehicle or vehicle combination is configured correctly before starting your journey.

 Classification in the weight and axle declaration

 For vehicles and vehicle combinations weighing 7.5 tonnes or more, the weight is declared in increments of 1.5 tonnes.
 No weight class can be set that is below the weight which has been saved on the on-board unit.
-Contrary to the German Road Traffic Registration Regulations, from 1 January 2019, the gross vehicle weight of vehicle combinations is formed from the sum of the gross vehicle weight of the individual vehicles.
-Support and fifth wheel loads do not need to be included
+The Technically Permissible Maximum Laden Mass for vehicle combinations is calculated from the sum of the Technically Permissible Maximum Laden Masses for the individual vehicles.

 * in 1.5 t increments